How to Adapt to a Loss of Mobility

 You may qualify for mobility support depending on your financial situation.
 It is best to check with local and state resources.

 Many states have tax-funded offices that support people with disabilities.
-We recommend checking with your county and state to see if resources are available.
+We recommend checking with your county and state to see if resources are available tp help you as you navigate a loss of mobility.

 These resources may include the following: